seal9055/sfuzz/notes.md

 ##### Collision Free coverage strategies

 ## Mutational Strategies
+##### General approach
-##### Feedback loop approach
+    > Feedback loop approach
-    > Measure what type of mutations result in new coverage and use them more frequently
+        - Measure what type of mutations result in new coverage and use them more frequently
+    > Start with sequential deterministic mutations before moving on to randomness

 ##### Individual strategies
     > Walking bit flips - sequential ordered bitflips